Pregnancy Discomforts: Back Pain, Round Ligament Pain, Nausea

 - Maintain good posture.
 Standing up straight will ease the strain on your back.

-- Contact your healthcare provider if you have a low backache that goes around your stomach and does not go away within 1 hour after you change position or rest.
+- Contact your healthcare provider if you have a low backache that goes around your stomach and does not go away within one hour after you change position or rest.
 This might be a sign of premature labor.

 Bleeding and swollen gums